-Two developments at Everton today illustrate the continuing change that is underway at the Club as The Friedkin Group approach four months as owners.
+Three developments at Everton this week illustrate the continuing change that is underway at the Club as The Friedkin Group approach four months as owners.

 Mr Sarofim said: “I’m delighted to have the opportunity to join the ownership group of Everton - an historic sporting institution with a very exciting future.
 I have known and admired the Friedkin family for many years and I look forward to working with Marc Watts, The Friedkin Group and everyone at Everton to help the club fulfil its huge potential on and off the pitch.”